kendomaniac/rCASC/README.md

 ## Requirements

-You need to have docker installed on your machine, for more info see this document: https://docs.docker.com/engine/installation/.
+You need to have docker installed on your linux machine, for more info see this document: https://docs.docker.com/engine/installation/.

 The functions in CASC package require that user is sudo or part of a docker group.
 See the following document for more info: https://docs.docker.com/engine/installation/linux/ubuntulinux/#/manage-docker-as-a-non-root-user